 Break the Cycle is a project offering tailored 1-1 support to males aged 11-16, at an early intervention stage.
 The aim is to work with the young men identified as showing early warning signs of abusive behaviours, and to support them in their understanding of themselves and relationships to prevent behaviours from escalating and becoming more serious.
 The support will “nudge” these males back on to a healthier path by delivering weekly sessions with no fixed end date.

 The project also offers a 5 week programme in schools, working with small groups of young men who have been identified by the school as needing extra support with emotional control, these could be young men potentially displaying quite aggressive behaviours within school.
 The programme aims to help these young people express their emotions in a healthier way, by learning to spot the early triggers and giving techniques to help control emotions better.

 *The project is not for young people who are currently witnessing domestic abuse at home.
 If this is the case please treat it as a safeguarding issue and deal with it appropriately.*

 Supporting young males aged 11-19 with learning disabilities around Relationships and sexual behaviour.

 If you have a query about a referral or want any more information please email Luke Medcalf firstname.lastname@example.org call 01482 327044

 The CARE project is aimed at supporting young people who are being sexually exploited or are considered to be at risk.
-The project works with 13 – 19 year olds, both boys and girls, on a one to one basis and in schools, and can do work with the young people around a variety of topics including sexual exploitation, grooming and risk-taking behaviour both in the physical and online worlds.
+The project works with both boys and girls, on a one to one basis and in schools, and can do work with the young people around a variety of topics including sexual exploitation, grooming and risk-taking behaviour both in the physical and online worlds.